 I sing.
 Opera, a cappella, jazz, show tunes, you name it.
-Right now, I’m more likely to be singing “Elmo’s Song.”
+Right now, my singing is mostly reserved for road trips.

 I love learning.
 I have completed a lot of schooling–my full name is actually Dayna Kaufman Lorentz, B.A., J.D.,M.F.A., Esq.
 If given the opportunity, I’d spend the rest of my life in school.
 Someday, I’m totally going to fourth college to become a professional Squidhunter.
 Around 2035, look for the article about me catching the first live giant squid.
 This will totally make up for all the above mentioned fish-related tragedies.

-I feel both comforted and terribly sad that so many other writers have shied away from their authorial dreams as a result these same fears.
-(See, e.g., J.K.
-Rowling’s awesome Harvard commencement speech).
+This is a story I hear from a lot of other writers.
 It seems to be common knowledge that attempting any type of creative endeavor is tantamount to bungee jumping without a rope.
 When I left the law to pursue writing full-time, many caring, smart, supportive friends and family members asked, Are you nuts?

 But a rather simple idea had taken hold of me: You can’t fail if you don’t try, but you also can’t succeed.

 So I jumped.
 (Admittedly, with a rope, in the form of a very supportive spouse.)